 Charles and Jill Fischer Provost

-Tom Burish was elected provost of the University of Notre Dame on July 21, 2005.
-He is the fourth person to hold the office since it was established in 1970.
-The provost, the University’s second-ranking officer, is elected by the Board of Trustees and, at the direction of the president, exercises overall responsibility for the academic enterprise.
+Marie Lynn Miranda began her tenure as Charles and Jill Fischer Provost of the University of Notre Dame on July 1, 2020, the fifth provost at Notre Dame since the position was established in 1970.
+The University’s second-ranking officer, the provost is elected by the Board of Trustees and, at the direction of the president, exercises overall responsibility for the academic enterprise.

 A distinguished scholar in the field of children’s environmental health, Miranda is especially well-known for her research on childhood lead exposure.
 She served as provost at Rice University from 2015–19 and as dean of the University of Michigan’s School of Natural Resources and Environment for the four years prior to that.